 Mathematical Demonstrations

-Welcome to interactive mathematics teaching resources section.Below are the current set of activities with a brief description, click a launch button to start one.
+Welcome to our interactive mathematics teaching resources.
+Below, you'll find the current set of activities, each with a brief description.
+Click a 'Launch' button to start one.

-Once launched you can access further information by clicking the info icon which is located in the top menu bar.
-Most activities also have video instructions, click the video icon if present to view.
+Once an activity is launched, you can access further information by clicking the 'info' icon, typically located in the top menu bar.
+Many activities also feature video instructions; click the video icon (if available) to watch them.

-New activities and improvements are made regularly so remember to check back for updates.
+New activities and improvements are made regularly, so please remember to check back for updates!

 A clock